Luke100000/ImmersiveLibrary/README.md

 * `data` Arbitrary (binary) data, base64 encoded during transfer
 * `version` An incrementing version number when the content has been changed

-Content should be locally cached by the client, and only updated when the version number changes.
+Content should be locally cached by the client and only updated when the version number changes.

 ### Tags